Johnny O'Leary

-Life
+Early life

 O'Leary was born in Maulykeavane, which is about halfway between Killarney and Ballydesmond, in the centre of Sliabh Luachra, renowned for its traditional music.

+Musical Career

 He started picking out tunes on the melodeon at the age of five and by his early teens, he was regularly playing for local dances.
 He played the Paolo Soprani box in C#/D tuning, using the "press and draw" style.
 He learned from Padraig O'Keeffe, along with Denis Murphy and his sister Julia Clifford.
 He embarked on a musical career that would result in many recordings, radio and television appearances and would win him several accolades and awards.
 His last national achievement was a TG4 Hall of Fame award.

 While a teenager, he struck up a friendship with Denis Murphy that lasted 37 years, ending with Murphy's death.
 Together they played at Dan O'Connell's pub in Knocknagree, along with musicians such as O'Leary's daughter Ellen (on tin whistle), Kathleen O'Keefe (whistle) and Michael Duggan (fiddle).
 Dancing was provided by the Knocknagree Set Dancers.

 The music of Sliabh Luachra is characterized by a predominance of dance tunes such as polkas and slides over the more obvious jigs, reels and hornpipes.
 While its slow airs are in the minority when compared with other parts of the country, the tunes resonate with a shrill sadness and poignant humanity.
 Many of Johnny O’Leary’s polkas, slides and barn-dances are quite unusual and little known.

+Legacy

 The collector and publisher of Irish traditional music Breandán Breathnach visited Sliabh Luachra for many years and collected music from O'Leary.
 He intended to publish this material because he regarded O'Leary's playing as preserving the style and repertoire of the area.
 After Breathnach's death in 1985, Terry Moylan took up the work and published his collection of O'Leary's music in 1994.
 According to broadcaster Ciarán Mac Mathúna, who first met Johnny in 1955, he had a huge repertoire, with up to 1,500 tunes stored away.

-A bronze life-size statue of O'Leary was unveiled in Killarney Town Centre by John O'Donoghue, T.D., Minister for Arts, Sports and Tourism, on 28 April 2007.
+A bronze life-size statue of O'Leary was unveiled in Killarney Town Centre by John O'Donoghue, the then Minister for Arts, Sports and Tourism, on 28 April 2007.